laboon/Capstone_Spring2019/deliverables/MidtermUpdate.md

 Please ensure that your name as well as the name of the project you worked on is listed, along with the name of the customer.

-This is a group project - only one proposal paper is expected from each group.
+This is a group project - only one midterm paper and presentation is expected from each group.

 ## DETAILS